LksWlprn/Opus-Magnum-Philosophicum/README.md

 Non-coincidence relates to the justification because something can be true because of reasons given in the justification, or it can be unrelatedly true.
 The justification is based on falsification and the principle of highest probability.
 But, in Gettier cases, the truth of my belief (e.g., that the barn is real) is not actually related to this justification, but it is true despite the justification for believing it being wrong.
 What is then needed for non-coincidence is that the justification of my belief in X is also coupled to the truth of X.

+In the barn-Gettier-case our justification is that our "visual experience makes it reasonable, from his point of view, to hold that belief".
+But Henry could not distinguish between fake and real barns from this point of view, meaning that his justification would have been exactly the same for believing another fake barn to be real.
+This shows a decoupling between justification and truth, since the justification cannot actually justify anything, for it could not have justified the realness of the other fake barn.
+Believing the barn to be real is in this way only coincidentally true and not actually justifiably true.
+To be able to really tell a fake barn from a real barn, one would have to examine these barns more closely and find a reliable method of examination, for only then one would be able to differentiate them and could come up with an actual justification coupled to the truth.

 ### An Answer to Scepticism